-The museum is a 5-10 minute walk uphill from the Hirado Bus Terminal.
+The museum is a 5 to 10-minute walk uphill from the Hirado Bus Terminal.

 Matsura Museum

-Matsura Historical Museum (松浦史料博物館, Matsura Shiryō Hakubutsukan) is nestled on a scenic hillside overlooking Hirado Port.
-This museum is located in the former residence of the Matsura Clan, who ruled Hirado from the 11th to the 19th century.
-The residence has stood on this land since the Kamakura Period (1192 - 1333) and once served as both the family home and the administrative office for the region.
-After several reconstructions, the current building dates back to 1893 and was donated to the prefecture in 1955, along with a vast collection of family heirlooms.
+Matsura Historical Museum (松浦史料博物館, Matsura Shiryō Hakubutsukan) is situated on a picturesque hillside that offers stunning views of Hirado Port.
+The museum is housed in the former residence of the Matsura Clan, who ruled Hirado for nearly 800 years, from the 11th to the 19th century.
+This residence, originally built during the Kamakura Period (1192 - 1333), functioned as both the family home and the administrative center of the region.
+The building has undergone several reconstructions over the centuries, and the current structure, which dates back to 1893, was donated to the prefecture in 1955 along with a vast collection of family heirlooms, offering a fascinating window into Japan’s feudal past.

 Hours and Fees